-Internships can be part or full time and can take place any time during the 12-month program year, which runs from May 1 through April 30 of the following year.
-Candidates will submit an online application, which includes their resume and a cover letter, to be posted in the MLSC’s application database (candidates do not apply to a particular company or for a specific position).
-There is no application deadline since internship placements will be rolling.
+Internships can be part or full time and can take place any time during the 12-month Program Year, which runs from May 1 through April 30.
+Candidates submit an online application, which includes their resume and a cover letter, to be posted in the MLSC’s application database (candidates do not apply to a particular company or for a specific position).
+There is no application deadline since internship placements are rolling.

 - Must meet at least one of the following:

 - Attend an accredited college or university located in Massachusetts (enrollment verification required)